Psyop/Cryptomatte/README.md

 1.1.3:

-* Adds beta version of Fusion support, also by Cédric Duriau and Kristof Indeherberge at Grid.
+* Adds beta version of Fusion support, also by C&eacute;dric Duriau and Kristof Indeherberge at Grid.
   * Major tool connection workflow improvement.
 No longer requires multiple loaders to work, instead populates single loader channel slots when viewed.

 1.1.2:

-* Adds alpha version of Fusion support, created by Cédric Duriau and Kristof Indeherberge at Grid.
+* Adds alpha version of Fusion support, created by C&eacute;dric Duriau and Kristof Indeherberge at Grid.

 1.1.1: